neuefische/wd-flipped-classroom-curriculum/README.md

 This is the curriculum of the neuefische Web Development bootcamp.

+## Changelog

+In this [changelog](https://github.com/neuefische/web-curriculum/blob/main/changelog.md) we collect all current changes that are made to the curriculum.

 ## Sessions

 Sessions are structured not by week - but by days.
 It does not matter which session is being held on